 (Delfzijl, NL, 1958) studied at the Akademie voor Expressie in Utrecht.
-With illustrator Geerten ten Bosch she created the children's book De dame en de neushoorn (The Lady and the Rhino, 1989) followed by Vegter's second children's book Verse Bekken!
+With illustrator Geerten ten Bosch she created the children's book De dame en de neushoorn (The Lady and the Rhino, 1989), followed by her second children's book Verse Bekken!
 (Fresh Snouts) and poetic debut Het veerde (Something Bounced).
-She also wrote prose, as well as plays such as Struisvogels op de Coolsingel (Ostriches on the Coolsingel, 2005). poetry appeared in Aandelen en obligaties (Shares and Bonds, 2002) and Spamfighter (2007).
-From 2013 to 2017 she was the Dutch Poet Laureate.
-Spring 2017 she and Palestinian-Syrian poet Ghayath Almadhoun jointly published the poem collection Ik hier jij daar (I here you there).(2017)
+She has also written prose, such as Ongekuiste versies (Unclear Versions) and Harrie's hoofdingang (Harrie's Main Entrance), and plays such as Struisvogels op de Coolsingel (Ostriches on the Coolsingel, 2005).
+She received the Anna Blaman Prize for her oeuvre.
+Vegter also published poetry: Aandelen en obligaties (Shares and Bonds, 2002) and Spamfighter (2007).
+From 2013 to 2017 she was the Dutch Poet Laureate; the work she created during that time is collected in Wat helpt is een wonder (What Helps is a Miracle, 2017).
+In spring of the same year, she published the joint poetry collection Ik hier jij daar (Me Here You There) with the Palestinian-Syrian poet Ghayath Almadhoun.(2017)

 Archive available for: Anne Vegter